mishioo/tesliper/docs/source/index.rst

 - Export of .gjf files for further calculations in Gaussian software
 - Free & open source (OSI approved BSD 2-Clause license)
 - Graphical and programmatic interfaces
-- Easily extendible with a little of Python knowledge

 Motivation and context
 ----------------------